MBC (MBC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MBC Historical Price

-According to the latest data gathered on MBC live price page, the current price of MBC is 0.01439891USD.
-The circulating supply of MBC(MBC) is 300.00M MBC , giving it a market capitalization of $4.33M.
+According to the latest data gathered on MBC live price page, the current price of MBC is 0.01365127USD.
+The circulating supply of MBC(MBC) is 300.00M MBC , giving it a market capitalization of $4.10M.

 How Does MBC (MBC) Price Prediction Module Work?